 2. Water Shouldn’t Even Be A Liquid

-If you take a look at water’s placement on the periodic table – provided you know how to read the periodic table – you’d notice something peculiar.
-It exists right next to gases like hydrogen sulphide and hydrogen selenide, ‘gases’ being the key word.
+If you take a look at the elements that make up water on the periodic table – provided you know how to read the periodic table – you’ll notice something peculiar.
+They exist right next to gases like hydrogen sulphide and hydrogen selenide; ‘gases’ being the key word.
 If water were to behave like other chemicals with similar properties, it would not be a liquid at all, especially at Earth temperatures.
 Water is supposed to freeze somewhere around -100 Celsius and evaporate at around -80 Celsius, as is the case with other gases of its family.

 As it’s clear by now, water doesn’t adhere to expectations, which is why it’s the only substance we know of that can exist in all the three states at temperatures hospitable for human life.
 It can stay liquid at a surprisingly low temperature, too, provided that it’s free of any impurities.

 1. The Weird Properties Of Water Make Life On Earth Possible